Troublesome Topic: WHAT WERE JOSEPH’S OPTIONS?

 Go to footnote number

 Obviously, the people in the upper class would pay more for a house and for a bride than those of the lower classes.
-Another way to describe the ancient bride price is in the number of years needed to save that much money.
-The fact that it often takes us 30 years to pay off a mortgage is irrelevant here.
-They had fewer expenses than we do, and our mortgages include interest.
-According to my calculations, it would take between 10 and 20 years for a father to save enough money for a bride price.
-This penalty by an angry father against a recalcitrant young man would be much more than the average bride price.
+A good way to measure it is in the number of years needed to save that much money.
+That is not easy to calculate, but an attempt to do so has brought me to a figure between 10 and 20 years’ worth of wages back them.
+This penalty by an angry father against a recalcitrant young man could be much more than that.

 Therefore the young man could expect to be weighed down with heavy payments to the girl’s father as long as her father lived.

-This would also put a huge strain on the relationship between this young man and his own father.
-His father had already paid the bride-price at the time of betrothal, so that money was lost.
-And for what?
-A few moments of pleasure?
-All because his son was impatient and could not control himself?
+This would put a huge strain on the relationship between this young man and his own father.
 His father and his family would also suffer irreparable shame because of what had happened.
 It was understandable if the father disowned his son over something like this.

-It would also ruin his reputation.
+It would also ruin the young man’s reputation.
 He would not be able to find work locally and would have to walk to a larger city every day.

 The next lesson is: What Was that Place We Usually Call an “Inn”?